Raver-Miradora/Raver-Miradora/README.md

-- 😊 Aspiring full-stack developer based in PH
+- 😊 Aspiring full-stack developer based in PH.
-- 🎓 BS Information Technology undergraduate at Partido State University
+- 🎓 BS Information Technology undergraduate at Partido State University.
-- 🛠 a handful of technologies and languages
+- 🛠 a handful of technologies and languages i used:
   - HTML
   - CSS
   - Javascript